nashitshayan/battleship/notes.md

   - The above idea was a disaster lol.
 I later came to know that my placeShip function in gameBoard factory has checks that make sure that ship isn't placed where it will either go over the edge or overlap with other ships.
   - So all I had to do was make placeShip return -1 whenever the coords don't pass the above two checks, then based on this -1 value, I call the placeShip for the same ship again with new coords.
 - Player gets to place ships
-- Smarted AI (if attack is 'hit' then try adjacent cells)
+- Smarter AI (if attack is 'hit' then try adjacent cells)
 - Mobile support
   - instead of 'click', there would be 'touch' event